Aram (region): Religion

-Ancient Aramean Religion
+Ancient Aramean religion

 Records of the religion and worship habits among ancient Arameans are fairly scarce.
-The Aramean pagan pantheon mainly consisted of common Semitic gods who were also worshipped by other Ancient Semitic-speaking peoples kin to the Arameans.
+The Aramean pagan pantheon mainly consisted of common Semitic gods who were also worshipped by other Ancient Semitic-speaking peoples who were kin to the Arameans.
 Their greatest god was Hadad, the god of thunderstorms and fertility.
-He was also known as Ramman meaning “thunderer.”
+He was also known as Ramman, meaning “thunderer.”
 Another widespread name for this deity in Aramaic was Rahmana (“merciful”).
-In the inscriptions left by Aramean kings this god is often referred to as their protector.
+In the inscriptions left by Aramean kings, this god is often referred to as their protector.
 Hadad was usually depicted as a bearded soldier striking with thunder or holding a double-edged sword in his hand.
 The bull was the symbolic animal of Hadad on which he often depicted as standing on the bull’s back.
-The bull’s head that symbolizes Hadad can be seen on coins dating back to the 4th century BC, which were unearthed nearby the ancient Aramean city of Mabbug, which the Greeks called Hierapolis (“sacred city”).
+The bull’s head that symbolizes Hadad can be seen on coins dating back to the 4th century BC, which were unearthed near the ancient Aramean city of Mabbug, which the Greeks called Hierapolis (“sacred city”).
 The main temple built in Hadad’s name was located in Aram-Damascus.
 The fate of this temple is remarkable, under the Roman Empire it was rebuilt as a Temple of Jupiter, during Byzantine times it was turned into a church and after the Arab conquest of Syria it became the biggest mosque of modern day Syria, named Umayyad Mosque.
 The name Bar-Hadad, which several Aramean kings bore, literally means son of Hadad.
 It was a royal title, so no one else had the right to be called by that name.
 Eventually the name lost its distinction, and despite its pagan origins, the Arameans preserved the name after the adoption of Christianity.
 After the Arameans became christianized there even was a bishop called Bar-Hadad.

-It appears from their inscriptions as well as from their names that the Arameans also worshipped other Mesopotamian gods such as Sin, Ishtar (whom they called Astarte), Shamash, Tammuz, Bel and Nergal, but also some Canaanite-Phoenician deities such as the storm-god, El, the supreme deity of Canaan, in addition to Anat (‘Atta) and others.
+It appears from their inscriptions as well as from their names that the Arameans also worshipped other Mesopotamian gods such as Sin, Ishtar (whom they called ʿAṯtart; in Greek: Astarte), Shamash, Tammuz, Bel and Nergal, but also some Canaanite-Phoenician deities such as the storm-god, El, the supreme deity of Canaan, in addition to Anat (‘Atta) and others.